 I sure did!
 There’s so much out there about the American experience, but little is known about how Australians reach financial independence.

 Let’s face it: Aussies don’t like to talk about finances and getting rich.
-The tall poppy syndrome is alive and well even though it harks back to convict times.
+The tall poppy syndrome is alive and well.
 And it’s doing us a great disservice.

 So, let’s smash through the cultural barriers and spread the knowledge how just about any Australian can become financially independent before retirement age – or a whole lot earlier as in the case of our first guest, Alex from HisHerMoneyGuide.

 Name: Alex from www.HisHerMoneyGuide.com

 Your spouse and finances: Separate finances, though we’re fully transparent with each other and plan to combine where possible in early retirement.

 Car/s: Our car is a 2011 hatchback.
 It was $18,000 purchased new, and is worth approximately $7,000 now.
 We’re planning to run it into the ground before we buy a new one.

 Debt?
 We have around $375,000 owing on two investment properties.

 Housing: We own our own home now.
 There are some holding costs like rates, insurance, sporadic maintenance.
 These are approximately $330 a month.